ted00789/SimplifAI_2.0/src/content/blog/how-much-does-an-ai-receptionist-cost-2026.md

 ### Is AI cheaper than hiring a receptionist?

 Yes.
-Even a part-time human receptionist usually costs several thousand dollars per month.
-AI is typically 70–90% cheaper for basic call handling.
+Even a part-time human receptionist usually costs several thousand dollars per month once wages and taxes are included.
+AI is typically seventy to ninety percent cheaper for basic call handling.

-### What happens if the AI doesn’t understand the caller?
+### What happens if the AI does not understand the caller?

-Good systems escalate to a human or collect basic information and notify you.
-If escalation isn’t set up properly, misunderstandings can happen, which is why setup quality matters.
+Well-built systems escalate to a human or collect the caller’s information and notify you.
+If escalation rules are not set properly, misunderstandings can happen, which is why setup quality matters.

 ### Is an AI receptionist worth it for small businesses?